Dynamics of Schwarz reflections: the mating phenomena: Abstract

 \section{Abstract}

-In this paper, we initiate the exploration of a new class of anti-holomorphic dynamical systems generated by Schwarz reflection maps associated with quadrature domains.
-More precisely, we study Schwarz reflection with respect to a deltoid, and Schwarz reflections with respect to a cardioid and a family of circumscribing circles.
-We describe the dynamical planes of the maps in question, and show that in many cases, they arise as unique conformal matings of quadratic anti-holomorphic polynomials and the ideal triangle group.
+We initiate the exploration of a new class of anti-holomorphic dynamical systems generated by Schwarz reflection maps associated with quadrature domains.
+More precisely, we study Schwarz reflection with respect to the deltoid, and Schwarz reflections with respect to the cardioid and a family of circumscribing circles.
+We describe the dynamical planes of the maps in question, and show that in many cases, they arise as unique conformal matings of quadratic anti-holomorphic polynomials and the ideal triangle group. \\